 Up to this point, this doesn’t sound like the iconic 1950s men’s fashion with the Hawaiian shirts and leather jackets worn by greasers we have come to know well today.
 They certainly had their place, especially in the teen or youth “Rock n’ Roll” culture, but outside this sub demographic, men, 20-year-olds and up, lived in an entirely different fashion culture.
 The rest of this series on 1950s men’s fashion will focus on these men, the bulk of society, who lived middle class lives in the suburban sprawl or the big city life.

 In the ‘50s, men were usually the sole breadwinners, serious heads of the household.
 Business dress reflected this role.
 Suits were somber, conservative and mature looking.
 Men heading off to office work looked totally anonymous, blending in with everyone else.

-A white shirt with button down collar, narrowed to a straight point, and a narrow tie (3.5 inches) of regimental stripe and heavy oxford shoes completed the look.
-For Ivy league kids (wealthy) the look was a tongue in cheek insult to traditional business clothes but paid tribute to the middle classes who quickly adopted the new look, it was a new freedom to dress more comfortably while maintaining a respectable social status.
+A white shirt with button down collar, narrowed to a straight point, and a narrow tie (3.5 inches) of regimental stripe and heavy Oxford shoes completed the look.
+For Ivy league kids (wealthy), the look was a tongue in cheek insult to traditional business clothes but paid tribute to the middle classes who quickly adopted the new look, and it was a new freedom to dress more comfortably while maintaining a respectable social status.

 Business suits were traditionally made from wool, but in the ‘50s they started to be mixed, or made wholly, from synthetic materials like rayon aka Dacron, Orlon and Arnel .
 This made them much lighter and easier to clean.
 Wool flannel was the most popular.
 Grey was the most worn color, but black, navy and thin pinstripes were also included in the mix.